by Jim Forrest on 29 July, 2021

-Below is a submission Stubbington Councillor Jim Forrest has made to the consultation on Fareham’s Local Plan, which closes tomorrow (July 30).
+Below is a submission Stubbington Councillor Jim Forrest made to the consultation on Fareham’s Local Plan.

 Lib Dems on the Council voted against the plan.
 We believe the Council should have stuck to the plan they agreed in December 2019 which was based on a lower and more up-to-date assessment of housing need.
 Large stretches of Fareham’s countryside will be destroyed to meet out-dated and unrealistic targets.